Adding Web Spreadsheet Workbooks Components to Canvas

 Searching worksheet elements

-When there are many components in your web spreadsheets, you can use the Add Component menu’s search bar to quickly find the component you need.
+When there are many components in your Web Spreadsheets, you can use the Add Component menu’s search bar to quickly find the component you need.

 Changing the content of the source workbook

-You can also quickly and easily open and change the source content of a Web spreadsheet workbook from inside a Canvas.
+You can also quickly and easily open and change the source content of a Web Spreadsheet workbook from inside a Canvas.
 To do this, right-click on the worksheet in the Content Source list of the Canvas and select Go to Source.

 Executing Macros